THE NETHERLANDS 1872 – 1911

 Once in bed in a private room, he is happy and believes he will soon be cured.
 But the disease had progressed too far.
 For five days, Mondrian declined little by little.
 On January 31, his condition is considered hopeless.
 Glarner and Holtzman kept watch over him all night.
 Miss von Wiegand came to visit.
 No one spoke and you could hear the faint gasp of someone who was working to get out of life.
 At 5 o’clock in the morning of February 1, we learn that everything is over.”
 (Seuphor)

-For a more comprehensive and compelling account of the Dutch master’s life I recommend reading the beautiful biography written by his friend Michel Seuphor, which can now be only found in public libraries.
-To complement the information provided by Seuphor I recommend consulting the Catalogue Reasoned compiled by Joost M. Joosten and Robert Welsh.
+For a more comprehensive and compelling account of the Dutch master’s life I recommend reading the beautiful biography written by Mondrian’s friend Michel Seuphor, which can now be only found in public libraries (Piet Mondrian, sa Vie, son Oeuvre, Flammarion, Paris, 1956) also available in English language.
+To complement the information provided by Seuphor I suggest consulting the Catalogue Reasoned compiled by Joost M. Joosten and Robert Welsh.